How to structure your thematic PhD literature review in three clear steps

 That final move, positioning your study, is where criticality becomes visible.

 You are no longer just reporting knowledge.
 You are locating your research within it.
+This is often the point where the literature review stops feeling like intellectual housework and starts feeling more like an actual argument.

 This is also where many qualitative PhD researchers hesitate.
 It can feel bold to suggest that existing explanations are partial or incomplete.
+However, that evaluative positioning is precisely what doctoral work requires.

 Step three: use roadmap sentences to guide the argument